Sick of It All: Rising popularity (1993–1997)

 Sick of It All embarked on a worldwide tour in support for Scratch the Surface, touring North and South America, Europe, Japan, and New Zealand.
 In October 1994, the band toured with Strife for two weeks.
 In November, they supported Helmet and Quicksand across the United States, before playing ten shows with Black Train Jack in December.
-In January 1995, Sick of It All toured Europe and played four shows in the United Kingdom supported by Strife and Understand, before returning to the United States for a headlining tour with Korn, Orange 9MM and Trial that lasted until March 1995.
+In January 1995, Sick of It All toured Europe and played four shows in the United Kingdom supported by Strife and Understand, before returning to the United States for a headlining tour with supporting acts featuring Korn, Orange 9MM and Trial that lasted until March 1995.
 The album helped boost their popularity worldwide and according to Mike Hill of Vice, Scratch the Surface "took NYHC worldwide" and turned Sick of It All into "the closest the hardcore scene has to a household name."
 With the success of Scratch the Surface it allowed the band to tour worldwide, and In 1995 took part in the first installment of the warped tour.

 In 1997, they released their next record on the EastWest sister label Elektra, Built to Last which debuted at number 32 on the US Heatseekers charts.
 The record featured a number of live staples for the band, including "Us vs. Them", "Busted" and "Good Lookin' Out".
 Sick of It All toured with Napalm Death and Sepultura during the album cycle, while also making another appearance at that years warped tour.
 Entertainment Weekly wrote that with the album the band manages "to overcome the genre’s bark-and-lunge cliches simply because they’re so archetypal; these guys can actually make you feel the fury behind a song called 'Us Vs. Them'.”
 The album also marked the end of Sick of It All's contractual agreement with EastWest.
 That same year Revelation reissued their debut EP on both vinyl and CD to commemorate its 10th anniversary.
+The band toured worldwide in support of the album and once again taking part in the Warped tour.